openvinotoolkit/model_server/docs/DeveloperGuide.md

 5. Select one of these options to change the target image name or network port to be used in tests.
 It might be helpful on a shared development host:

-	* With a Docker cache:
+	* With a Docker cache :

 	```bash
 	OVMS_CPP_DOCKER_IMAGE=<unique_image_name> make docker_build